 Equipment For Getting Started

 At the time of this writing, a small percentage of the hitters that have entered our tournaments have specialty equipment, but that number is climbing.
 Most of them are hitting their playing drivers, and that is perfectly okay.
 For more information on what is allowed, please read our Rules page under “3.0 -Equipment” heading.
 It should be noted that “some” long drivers compete with a different swing than they use in their golf game.
 Some adjust ball position and stance based on their swing.
 Your swing needs to be coached / analyzed and matched with the right technique and equipment for you.
 Just because you know someone who hits a xx shaft with a 5.5 degree head doesn’t mean that’s where you’ll get the most distance.
 We’ve seen guys with 9 degree heads out-driving guys with 6 degree heads.
 So, don’t assume you have to hit the same spec as anyone else.
-There are some great folks out there who can get you properly fitted.
-Bobby Peterson at One Stop Power Shop is the most recognized and accomplished coach in the industry.
-There are others you may seek out.
 The fine folks at Shark Attack Golf (Matt, we call him Moby Ellenburg) can hook you up with the right equipment as well.
 So, don’t worry so much about your equipment on your first attempts.
 You still have some technique development to accomplish.
 Nothing is better than competing to see what you’re up against.
 Go hit!

 Where To Practice and Where To Compete